Resparing/vkdt/DOCUMENTATION/Surface.md

 	vkdt::surface::surface* pVKDTSurface;
 	```

-2. Configure `debug` and `verbose` variables:
+2. Configure `debug` & `verbose` variables:
 	- These variables are for printing information to the stdout.
 The `debug` variable is used for debugging the VKDT Surface creation status.
-The `verbose` variable can be used to check what stage the VKDT Surface is at and also debug allocation and de-allocation methods.
+The `verbose` variable can be used to check what stage the VKDT Surface is at & also debug allocation & de-allocation methods.

 3. Initialize VKDT Surface
 	```cpp